What you will need/ingredients:

 Stir the yogurt culture with a whisk to create a uniform consistency.
 Add this into your crock pot filled with milk.

-Once yogurt is made, transfer to a air tight container for the fridge to set, or continue below to thicken into Greek yogurt style.
+Once yogurt is made, transfer to an airtight container for the fridge to set, or continue below to thicken into Greek yogurt style.

 To thicken the yogurt

-Once the time has passed and you have yogurt in your crock pot, set up your straining situation- I connect a strainer to a wide mouth bowl.
-I line the strainer with 2 layers of paper towel, (because my cheese cloth is not big enough).
+Once the time has passed and you have yogurt in your crock pot, set up your straining situation—I connect a strainer to a wide-mouth bowl.
+I line the strainer with two layers of paper towel (because my cheesecloth is not big enough).

 Leftover yogurt water can be poured into your garden.